• raucous •

 raw-kês • Hear it!

 Meaning: 1.
 Disturbingly loud, unpleasantly noisy, harsh sounding.
 2. Boisterous, rowdy.

 Notes: As expected, today's adjective has a normal adverb, raucously, and noun raucousness.
 However, it also has another noun, raucity, with a touch of class the more common one lacks.
 Remember, though, with the suffix -ity, the pronunciation of the C changes from [k] to [s]: [raw-si-ti].

 In Play: Today's word is generally used in referring to an unpleasantly loud event: "After a meeting that can only be described as 'raucous', the city council finally approved the installation of a new water fountain in the courthouse."
 It may be extended to rowdy behavior, though: "Hardy Partier's last birthday party became so raucous that his mother plans to have a string quartet at the next one."

 Word History: Today's Good Word started out as Latin raucus "hoarse".
 The root underlying this word was reu- or rau-, an echoic or onomatopoeic word that sounds a bit like a roar.
 The same root turns up in many Indo-European words, such as Sanskrit rayati "barks", Greek oryesthai "to howl", and Russian rev "a roar".
 In fact, English roar goes back to the same root.
-(We thank Mike Groman, vacuumfoam in the Agora, for unraucously suggesting today's Good Word.)
+(We thank Mike Groman for unraucously suggesting today's fascinating Good Word in the Agora.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!